 What is gestational diabetes?

-The causes of gestational diabetes aren’t known, but it is associated with a variety of risk factors.
-Those factors include:
+Gestational diabetes is associated with a variety of risk factors that

 - being over age 25

 - having overweight (body mass index between 25.0 to 29.9)

 - having a close relative with type 2 diabetes

 - having conditions that cause insulin resistance such as polycystic ovarian syndrome and the skin disorder acanthosis nigricans

 - having high blood pressure prior to pregnancy

 - having gestational diabetes during a previous pregnancy